-If Social Security tells you that you must pay for Medicare Part A, contact the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands) to talk with a representative.
+If Social Security tells you that you are not eligible for or must pay for Medicare Part A, contact the Employee Benefits Division at 518-457-5754 or 1-800-833-4344 (U.S., Canada, Puerto Rico, Virgin Islands) to talk with a representative.
 Medicare Part B covers doctors' services, outpatient hospital services, durable medical equipment and some other services and supplies not covered by Part A.

-There is a monthly premium for Medicare Part B that is either deducted from your Social Security pension check or you pay directly if you are not collecting Social Security benefits.
+You will be required to pay a monthly premium for Medicare Part B. The premium will either be deducted from your Social Security pension check or paid directly to Social Security Administration if you are not yet collecting Social Security benefits.

-Together, Parts A and B are known as the Original Medicare Plan, which is a fee-for-service plan.
-After retirement, NYSHIP requires you and your dependents to be enrolled in Parts A and B as soon as you are primary Medicare eligible.
-If you do not enroll, your NYSHIP coverage will not pay for expenses that Medicare would have covered.
+Together, Parts A and B are known as original Medicare, which is a fee-for-service plan.
+NYSHIP supplements this coverage and requires you and your eligible dependents to be enrolled in both Part A and Part B when Medicare is primary to NYSHIP.

-Medicare Part C, or Medicare Advantage, replaces your original Medicare benefits.
-Most NYSHIP HMOs are Medicare Advantage Plans, but not all Medicare Advantage Plans are part of NYSHIP.
-If you enroll in a NYSHIP Medicare Advantage Plan, you receive all your Medicare and your NYSHIP benefits from that plan.
+Medicare Advantage Plans (MAPs), formerly known as Medicare Part C plans, combine your NYSHIP HMO coverage and your Medicare benefits.
+Most NYSHIP HMOs become Medicare Advantage Plans once Medicare is primary.
+If you enroll in a NYSHIP Medicare Advantage Plan, you will receive all your Medicare and your NYSHIP benefits through that plan.
+If you enroll in the MAP and you have dependents who are not yet Medicare-primary, they will continue with regular HMO coverage until they become eligible for Medicare.

-If you or your dependent enrolls in a Medicare Advantage or Part D plan that is not part of NYSHIP, you may have very few or no benefits available through your NYSHIP plan.
+If you or your dependent enrolls in a Medicare Advantage or Part D plan that is not part of NYSHIP, your (or your dependent's) NYSHIP benefits will be canceled.
 See Non-NYSHIP HMOs on page 10.

 Medicare Part D is the Medicare prescription drug benefit.
-Medicare-primary enrollees and dependents enrolled in The Empire Plan have prescription drug coverage under Empire Plan Medicare Rx, a Medicare Part D Prescription Drug Plan with expanded coverage designed especially for NYSHIP.
+Medicare-primary enrollees and dependents enrolled in The Empire Plan have prescription drug coverage under Empire Plan Medicare Rx, a Medicare Part D Prescription Drug Plan with expanded coverage designed especially for The Empire Plan.
 If you or any of your dependents are Medicare-primary, you will be automatically enrolled in Empire Plan Medicare Rx.